 2. Tidying up bad reflections

 Photographing a ring or any other jewelry is almost similar to photographing a mirror.
-It is shiny with detailed designs that are contributory to reflecting almost 99 percent of lights around it.
+It is shiny with detailed designs that contribute to reflecting almost 99 percent of the lights around it.
 Jewelry photo retouching is commonly required when photographing colored gems.
-While they are mesmerizing to look at, these gems are difficult to capture because its facets can create reflections leading to unwanted blur.
+While they are mesmerizing to look at, these gems are difficult to capture because their facets can create reflections leading to unwanted blur.
 Our touch-up process will resolve these issues so you can display the best of your jewelry to your targeted shoppers.

 Other common methods include the following:

 1. We have created a library of ideal reflections that should occur in perfect photography – sometimes, if the reflection is too bad to retouch, we will replace it with our database parts.